Confusion grips Senate Republicans ahead of expected health care vote

 But there are some areas to watch for potential compromise.
 The latest version of the replacement bill provides an additional $200 billion in savings — confirmed by the Congressional Budget Office Thursday — that could be used to pay for additional benefits and court the support of some moderates.

-But that could also turn off some conservatives because that money is discussed being used as part of what’s being called a Medicaid “wraparound” to provide federal assistance to people who might lose their Medicaid in the Senate bill.
+But that could also turn off some conservatives because that money might possibly be used as part of what’s being called a Medicaid “wraparound” to provide federal assistance to people who might lose their Medicaid in the Senate bill.

 But Sen. Rob Portman, R-Ohio, called the additional money “progress.”